YaliZhang98/mGPS/README.md

 If no test set is given then a trained model is returned that takes a test set as the input.

 For this implementation of mGPS, hyperparameter tuning is carried out at every level of the chained model using a small grid search applied to the training set provided, the same validation fold splits are used at every level.
-Predictions are then generated using the test data set provided.
+Predictions are then generated using the provided test data set .

 Example
 ```R